moshoodabdullahi/fcc-accessibility-quiz/README.md

-# FCC ACCESSIBILITY-QUIZ
+# FCC ACCESSIBILITY QUIZ

 > A basic HTML and CSS project to illustrate accessibility.

 ![screenshot](fcc-accessibility-quiz.netlify.app_.png)

-Accessibility makes webpage easy for all people to access it without difficulty, including people with disabilities.
+A quiz webpage using accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.

 ## Built With